 One additional problem exists with CBD.
 It is a strong cytochrome p450 3A4 inhibitor, which means it has the potential to slow the metabolism (thus increase the dose, perhaps to toxic levels) of 60% of common medications, including many benzodiazepines, antipsychotics, opioids, antibiotics, heart medications, and even meds for organ transplant rejection (see the list of “substrates” on this Wikipedia page.)
 While that hemp oil gummy you get at the gas station might have 0-1% CBD (but who knows how much?), a stronger product could cause some real problems for people on many different types of medications.
 As these supplements become more popular and it's likely there will be some competition between CBD products at the dispensaries vs the FDA approved forms which will be covered in warnings about interactions, it’s very important for doctors and pharmacists to know about these issues.

-The down low is that CBD has real potential to help people with psychiatric conditions, even something as difficult and chronic as schizophrenia, but we have to wait for the science to catch up to any hype before we know for sure.
+The takeaway is that CBD has real potential to help people with psychiatric conditions, even something as difficult and chronic as schizophrenia.
+But we have to wait for the science to catch up to any hype before we know for sure.

 Copyright Emily Deans MD